ClickCease

 Deciding Between Contested vs. Uncontested Divorce

-• Contested Divorce occurs when spouses cannot agree on one or more critical issues, such as asset division, child custody, or alimony.
+• Contested Divorce occurs when spouses cannot agree on one or more critical issues, such as asset division, child custody, or alimony in Nevada.
 This type requires more intensive legal intervention and usually results in court hearings.

 • Uncontested Divorce occurs when both spouses agree on all essential aspects of their Divorce without going to trial.
 This type of Divorce can be quicker and less expensive.